MicrosoftDocs/azure-dev-docs/articles/ansible/deploy-windows-vm.md

 ---
-title: Quickstart - Deploy a Windows Azure VM with Ansible
+title: Quickstart - Configure Windows virtual machines in Azure using Ansible
-description: In this quickstart, learn how to deploy an Azure virtual machine with Ansible.
+description: In this quickstart, learn how to create Windows virtual machine in Azure using Ansible.
 keywords: ansible, azure, devops, bash, playbook, virtual machine ms.topic: quickstart ms.service: ansible